Skip to main content

 This time memlab didn't find any memory leaks.

-The current built-in Leak detector only considers objects that meet all of the following criteria to be memory leaks:
+The built-in leak detector only considers objects that meet all of the following criteria as memory leaks:

-• The object is allocated by interaction triggered by the action callback.
+• The object was allocated by the interaction triggered by the action callback.

-• The object is not released after the interaction triggered by the back callback.
+• The object was not released after the interaction triggered by the back callback.

 • The object is a detached DOM element or an unmounted React Fiber node.

-The other objects allocated by the action callback could be caches retained by the web app on purpose, so by default memlab will not report them as leaks.
+Other objects allocated by the action callback may be caches that the web app retains intentionally, so by default memlab does not report them as leaks.

 Filter Out Large Objects